 The current project occurs at an existing facility.
-The applicant is proposing to install a printing plate manufacturing operation.
+The applicant is proposing to install a flexographic printing operation.

-Since the project will provide printing plates to be used at the same location, the existing site will result in the least possible impact from the project.
-Alternative sites would involve the relocation and/or construction of various support structures on a much greater scale, and would therefore result in a much greater environmtal impact.
+Use of the new press at an existing site will result in the least possible impact from the project.
+Alternative sites would involve the relocation and/or construction of various support structures on a much greater scale, and would therefore result in a much greater environmental impact.